-I am a first year Ph.D.
-Epidemiology student in the department of Biostatistics and Epidemiology at the University of South Carolina Arnold School of Public Health.
+I am a Ph.D. student in the department of Biostatistics and Epidemiology at the University of South Carolina Arnold School of Public Health.
 As a research assistant, I am working with Dr. Monique Brown on NIMH funded project focusing on the impact of childhood sexual trauma on the process of aging with HIV.
 My research interests are HIV, Adverse Childhood Experiences as well as Mental Health.
 I obtained master’s degree in Public Health from East Tennessee State University in 2018 and bachelor’s in Dental Surgery from Baba Farid University of Health Sciences in India.
 My past experiences include Volunteer Research Assistant (The East Tennessee State University), Field Experience focusing on “Evaluation of Pharmacogenetic Association of Tenofovir Formulation and Adverse Effects” (Bill Gatton College of Pharmacy, ETSU) and Dentistry (India).

 Titilayo James, MPH, MBBS(MD)

 Titilayo James is currently a doctoral student in the department of Epidemiology and Biostatistics.
 She earned her Bachelors degree in Medicine from the College of Medicine, University of Lagos, Nigeria and her Masters in Public Health from East Tennessee State University.
 Her research interests include HIV prevention and interventions, trauma and mental health.